sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 // helper methods for your predicates, as we do below, is highly recommended.
 // NB #1: note that we're using OperablePredicate here.
 Its not required, but makes everything nice and succinct because
 // it means we can use & and ! to combine them.
 See the SCFirstOrderLogic docs for details.
-// NB #2: Also note the use of EqualitySymbol.Instance here to identify the equality predicate.
+// NB #2: Also note the use of EqualityIdnetifier.Instance here to identify the equality predicate.
 While at present there's
 // no special handling of equality in any of the algorithms (in here or in SCFirstOrderLogic), its worth using this anyway
 // - even if only for future-proofing.
 OperablePredicate On(Term above, Term below) => new Predicate(nameof(On), above, below);